NetSHELL-Team/Yui_GBot/README.md

 <b> There are too many bugs in this yui repo and this repo has not been completed yet kang your own risk & your time waste 🤣 </b>

-injoy Stable Version of Heroku &.
-Linux Ubontu 14,16,18,20 & Centos7 😎
+injoy Stable Version of Linux Ubontu 14,16,18,20 & Centos7 😎

 Any other questions to Join  [ＹＵｉ ◈ Sᴜᴘᴘᴏʀᴛ](https://t.me/Yui_Official)